"I have done two art projects with Rob Lutes. He is an amazing Teaching Artist."

 Each 50-minute session features the stories behind the creation and recording of a series of well-known songs, and interpretations of each one, followed by feedback or questions from participants.
 The program is conversational and highly engaging.
 Rob encourages participants to respond, share memories and knowledge and in certain cases to sing or clap along.

-Keys to Creativity Workshop
+Keys to Successful Songwriting

 For songwriters of all levels, from complete beginner to seasoned pro, laying out my general approach to songwriting and creativity with some tips and tricks to getting the best out of your writing time, and with an engaging individual songwriting activity that truly opens the doors to creativity.